Rhapsody Unified Architecture Framework (UAF) 1.2 profile

 By selecting either the activity based diagram in the browser or on its background you will see the UAF Toolkit appear.
 Selecting “Synchonize Performs Dependencies” will create “PerformsInContext” dependencies from the instances(ResourceRoles) in the Swimlanes to the “Actions” (FunctionActions in this example) see purple box in the figure below, and “CapableOfPerforming” Dependencies between the elements that type (Systems and CapabilityConfiguration) the instances and the “Activity” based elements (in this case Functions), see blue boxes in the figure below.

-Rationalised list of Architecture Descriptions (packages) and diagrams types in the “add new menu” to reduce overlap and confusion
+- Rationalised list of Architecture Descriptions (packages) and diagram types in the “add new menu” to reduce overlap and confusion

 It should be noted that the profile does not delete any elements or diagrams related to the modification of elements and diagrams and these elements can still be seen in the browser and used in the current architecture but no elements or diagrams of that sort can be created.